Skeletal-Fluorosis/Skeletal-Fluorosis/Read_Me.txt

 4)pre_processing.py
 Some preprocessing of contrast enhancement.
 5)train
+Train and save the best model.
 6)test
+Generate results through the best model.

 3.Stage_2.py
 This stage realizes classification.
 The inputs are the original images and the corresponding segmentation results.
+Train and test processes are written in the same program.